Unconscious and rescued at Sweetwater Creek State Park

 Along the bank we discarded our shoes and dipped our feet into the cool, clear flowing water.
 The decision was spontaneous, yet the relief was sumptuous.
-My goal was to encourage Jon to join me in stone hopping downstream towards one of the notable falls in the park.
+My goal was to encourage Jon to join me in stone hopping downstream towards one of the in the park.
 He declined, noting his previous night of revelry and an inclination to relax.
 I failed to recognize the looming specter of dehydration in his demeanor and set off for adventure.

 I swiftly traveled downstream.
 At the falls I encountered some fellow college students using the falls to take a dip, how could I resist such a tempting offer to cool off?
 Eventually refreshed, I bid my new friends farewell and set out to reunite with Jon.